Teen Wolf Too: Production

 James Hampton and Mark Holton are the only actors to reprise their roles from Teen Wolf (1985), as Harold Howard and Chubby respectively.
-The characters of Coach Finstock and Stiles returned for the sequel but were re-cast with Paul Sand as Finstock and Stuart Fratkin as Stiles.
+The characters of Coach Finstock and Stiles returned for the sequel, but were re-cast with Paul Sand as Finstock and Stuart Fratkin as Stiles.
+Fratkin has claimed the character he played is not the same Stiles played by Jerry Levine in the first Teen Wolf: "I maintain they are different family members.
+The Stiles from Teen Wolf is called Rupert “Stiles” Stilinsky and my character from Teen Wolf Too is Ridley “Stiles” Stilinsky.
+Look it up."
 Principal photography began in June 1987 and shot on location at Claremont Colleges in Claremont, California.

 Reception

 Teen Wolf Too received near-universally negative reviews from critics.
 The film holds an 8% rating on Rotten Tomatoes based on 24 reviews.
+The site's critics consensus reads, "Aiming for the low bar set by its predecessor and never coming close to clearing it, Teen Wolf Too is an unfunny sequel whose bark is just as awful as its bite."
 On Metacritic, the film has an 8 out of 100 rating based on 5 critics, indicating "overwhelming dislike".

 On their show, Gene Siskel and Roger Ebert specifically gave the film two emphatic thumbs down, with Ebert complaining that they had picked, along with Date with an Angel, the two worst films possible to be released on the same day.